alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   end
 end
 ```
-In this function for each entry in the data (same for X or Y) a marker is drawn, so a loop is executed in which for each entry first the X and Y coordinates are tranformed using **transform_x** and **transform_y** functions (explained earlier).
+In this function for each entry in the data (same for X or Y) a marker is drawn, so a loop is executed in which for each entry first the X and Y coordinates are transformed using **transform_x** and **transform_y** functions (explained earlier).
 Then the size is multiplied by a *nominal_factor* to make the backends consistent.
-In GR backend, the size is multiplied by the nominal size generated on the graphics device(the value is nor disclosed) and so for Magick backend *nominal_factor* is chosen as 15 (found through trail and error by comparing the same figures for both backends).
+In GR backend, the size is multiplied by the nominal size generated on the graphics device(the value is not disclosed) and so for Magick backend *nominal_factor* is chosen as 15 (found through trial and error by comparing the same figures for both backends).
 Now, the **within_window** function is called (explained earlier) and size is multiplied by the *nominal_factor*.
 Then the marker is drawn in the *draw* object using the *MARKER_TYPES* which stores lambdas for drawing the markers and so according to the *type* the lambda stored in *MARKER_TYPES* is called using **call**.
 Each of the Lambda takes in input the Magick::Draw object, the x,y coordinates (in pixels), the colour to be filled, the border colour and the size of the marker.

-In this example the types of marker is *:circle* and the Lambda for it is:
+In this example, the types of the marker is *:circle* and the Lambda for it is:
 ```ruby
 MARKER_TYPES = {
   # Default type is circle